Table of Contents

 The practice of sonic acupuncture dates back more than 3,000 years.
 It follows the conventional procedure; however, tuning forks are used in place of placing needles into particular energy meridians in the body.

-Similar to Tibetan bowls, these metallic instruments have powerful resonance, allowing their sound to pass through the water found in human bodies easily.
+Similar to Tibetan bowls, these metallic instruments have powerful resonance, allowing their sound to easily pass through the water found in human bodies.
 It is possible to repair organs and treat emotional ailments by striking the tuning fork, as its vibrations contact muscles, bones, tissue, and even individual cells.

 3. Binaural Sounds